emlearn/emlearn-micropython/README.md

 ## Developing

-For how to hack on emlearn-micropython itself, see [docs/developing.md](docs/developing.md).
+For how to hack on emlearn-micropython itself, see [docs/developing.md](docs/developing.md), and for how to contribute see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md).